nio101/BC3/README.md

 # Basecamp III ⛺
 My home automation solution

++ add rpiZero when/if needed?
+  + very good price, good horsepower
+  + if always on & with main power available

 ## Design ✏️
 We we'll be using the following hardware/software:
 ### _**bc-hq**_ 💻